angular/angular/docs/DEVELOPER.md

 incremental with Bazel, and it's possible to only run tests for an individual package instead of for all packages.
 Read more about this in the [BAZEL.md](./BAZEL.md) document.

 You should execute all test suites before submitting a PR to GitHub.
-Note that not all tests support both Ivy and View Engine, so they need to be run separately:
-- `yarn test-ivy-aot //packages/...`
-- `yarn test-non-ivy //packages/...`
+- `yarn test //packages/...`

 **Note**: The first test run will be much slower than future runs.
 This is because future runs will benefit from Bazel's capability to do incremental builds.